-- 75 state parks and recreation areas, 8 waysides, and 56 state forest campgrounds and day use areas
+- 75 state parks and recreation areas, 8 waysides, and 56 state forest campgrounds and day use areas.

-• 360 fishing piers and shorefishing sites
+- 355 fishing piers and shorefishing sites.

 In addition to natural resources restoration and management, the division administers grants-in-aid to local units of government who partner with local volunteer clubs to maintain snowmobile, off-highway vehicle, and cross-country ski trails.
 It is also responsible for Lake Superior Safe Harbors, and stewardship programs for the state's lakes, rivers and trails.
 Learn more about the division with Parks and Trails 101.